 The beams can be of various shapes and types, including concrete and steel.

-Illustration: Image above illustrates the key bridge components that come together to maintain a safe and stable structure in order for the bridge to support its own weight, traffic, and other loads and disperse them into the ground.
+Illustration: Image above illustrates the key bridge components that come together to maintain a safe and stable structure.

-C: Beam/Girder: A horizontal main structural member that spans between bridge support points.
+C. Beam/Girder: A horizontal main structural element that spans between bridge support points.
 It supports vertical loads and transfers the loads from the deck to the bent cap.
 U-beams are shown in this bridge section.

-D: Bent: An intermediate vertical support, between bridge spans.
-It resists lateral loads such as wind from the deck and beams/girders.
+D. Bent: An intermediate vertical support, between bridge spans.
+It resists influences such as wind from the deck and beams/girders.

-F: Foundation: The below-ground feature (typically drilled shafts or pilings) that supports structures with large vertical and lateral loads.
+F. Foundation: The below-ground feature (typically drilled shafts or pilings) that supports structures with large loads.